 Most women become acquainted with the health care system early in adulthood due to the female reproductive system and the yearly check-ups needed for those who are over 18 or sexually active.
 Unfortunately, men do not have a similar experience to become acclimated with regular visits to a physician’s office.

 Notably, many of the leading causes of death for men can be prevented or delayed with early diagnosis and treatment.
 For example, one of the greatest health threats for men in continues to be cardiovascular diseases.
-More than 70 million men in America experienced cardiovascular diseases in 2002, according to the American Heart Association.
+According to the American Heart Association, more than 1 in 3 adult men has some form of cardiovascular disease.

 “Your family physician can recommend a daily dose of aspirin or other preventative procedures based upon your specific health history,” insists Dr. Lally.